 Just prior to your proof-fragment, in chapter 1 and verse 19, St. Paul quoted Isaiah 29:14: I will destroy the wisdom of the wise.
 In chapter 3 and verses 19-20, he quoted Job 5:13 and Psalm 94:11: He catches the wise in their craftiness, and, The Lord knows that the thoughts of the wise are futile.
 In chapter 1 and verse 31, he paraphrased the Greek Old Testament’s book of Jeremiah: Let him who boasts, boast in the Lord (9:24).
 Was he sinning by going beyond what is written and choosing to re-word (change) what was written by writing it differently within his not-yet recognized piece of Scripture?
 Nothing in these texts suggest any overarching theme of sola Scriptura or “Bible-only” Christianity; St. Paul was exhorting his audience to remain within the boundaries of the Scriptures he had just referenced.

 And since this topic is about your understanding of not going beyond what is written, please consider the fact that St. Paul referred to the Greek Old Testament, which is called the Septuagint (the LXX).
 The Septuagint’s Sacred Books (the Old Testament) is the “Scripture” Jesus and the Apostles most often referred to, and it includes more than what the Protestant Church of Christ accepts—your group adopted the 16th century Protestant canon, which does not include seven Old Testament books.
-Because if what is written was the Old Testament (or as your model might demand is simply “part” of the not-yet formed full Christian Bible), then should you not go beyond the Old Testament that St. Paul referred to—not go beyond the Old Testament that the Catholic Church, not Protestantism, recognizes?
+Because if what is written was the Old Testament (or as your model might demand is simply “part” of the not-yet fully-formed Christian Bible), then should you not go beyond the Old Testament that St. Paul referred to—not go beyond the Old Testament that the Catholic Church, not Protestantism, recognizes?
 Or, perhaps, your likely-unrealized abridgment of the Old Testament is not going beyond, but rather, some benign form of violating Deuteronomy 4:2: You shall not add to the word which I command you, nor take from it; that you may keep the commandments of the Lord your God which I command you (emphasis mine).

 In sum, your proof-fragment would not exist if sola Scriptura were true, it does not teach sola Scriptura, it internally teaches against sola Scriptura because it is the product of an extra-scriptural authority (the Apostle Paul), its inclusion into the canon of Scripture would constitute a violation of any established notion of sola-Scriptura, St. Paul’s audience did not rebuke his addition to what is written, and the full passage refers to a grouping of Scripture that proponents of sola Scriptura in fact deny.
 In other words, what the passage reveals is a Catholic model that accepts the full word of God (Sacred Scripture and Sacred Tradition), and provides an example of how the Old Testament Scriptures are indeed profitable for teaching, for reproof, for correction, and for training in righteousness (2 Timothy 3:16).